sd17fall/softdes.web/_assignments/mini-project-3-text-mining.md

 Python chapter 13](http://greenteapress.com/thinkpython2/html/thinkpython2014.html) section 8
 called "Markov Analysis" has some detail on how to do this.
 Again, let the teaching team know if you go this route and we can provide more guidance.

+### Text Classification

+Using machine learning libraries like scikit-learn (which we talked about earlier in this writeup) you can create models that are able to automatically textual objects (e.g., words, paragraphs, sentences) into particular categories.
+These categories could be anything: positive versus negative product reviews, abusive versus non abusive language, etc.

+We have put together [a notebook](/notes/Frankenstein and Dracula Text Analysis) that uses this approach to determine whether a sentence, taken completely out of context, comes from Mary Shelley's Frankenstein or Bram Stoker's Dracula.
+By examining the way that the machine learning algorithm solves the task, we can learn a little bit about the underlying narrative structure of each work.

 ## Part 3: Project Write-up and Reflection